by Texas Homesteader ~

 With the immersion blender going I slowly poured my oil in a very thin stream into the mix.

 This is important!
 You want your oils and the egg mixture to emulsify so you have to pour it in ‘glacier slow’!
-Pouring the oil in too quickly will may your mayonnaise fail to properly emulsify.
+Pouring the oil in too quickly could cause your mayonnaise fail to properly emulsify.

 Pouring in the oil took about 3.5 – 4 minutes to add in such a slow stream.
 But it worked like a charm and the ingredients emulsified beautifully.
 Actually emulsification took place before I finished drizzling in the oil but I continued blending until all the oil was added.

-Lastly I stirred in a couple of tablespoons of whey because it’s said to make the mayonnaise last longer in the fridge.
+Lastly I stirred in a couple of tablespoons of whey because I read it could help the mayonnaise last longer in the fridge.
 I’ll say the mayonnaise turned out great.

 Want the recipe?
 Why certainly – here ya go!